aaroncgw/ai-global-macro-fund/README.md

-# Global Macro ETF Trading System
+# AI Global Macro Fund

-A sophisticated AI-powered trading system that uses multiple specialized agents to analyze macroeconomic data, geopolitical events, and market correlations to generate optimal ETF portfolio allocations.
+A sophisticated AI-powered ETF trading system that uses multiple specialized agents to analyze macroeconomic data, geopolitical events, and risk factors to generate optimal ETF portfolio allocations.
 The system employs LangGraph for agent orchestration and provides comprehensive reasoning for all investment decisions.

 ## 🎯 System Overview

-This system transforms traditional portfolio management by using multiple AI agents that specialize in different aspects of macro analysis:
+This revamped system transforms traditional portfolio management by using a streamlined set of AI agents that specialize in different aspects of macro analysis:

-- **Macro Economist**: Analyzes economic indicators (GDP, inflation, unemployment, interest rates)
+- **Macro Economist**: Analyzes economic indicators (GDP, inflation, unemployment, interest rates) and scores ETFs
 - **Geopolitical Analyst**: Assesses geopolitical risks and opportunities from news and events
-- **Correlation Specialist**: Evaluates diversification benefits and portfolio balance
-- **Debate Researchers**: Bullish and bearish researchers engage in structured debates
-- **Trader Agent**: Converts analysis into initial allocation proposals
-- **Risk Manager**: Adjusts allocations based on risk factors and volatility
+- **Risk Manager**: Combines analyst scores and adjusts for risk factors and volatility
-- **Portfolio Optimizer**: Uses mathematical optimization for final allocations
+- **Portfolio Agent**: Uses mathematical optimization for final allocation decisions

 ## 🏗️ System Architecture